Coderdotnew/intro_web_apps_dgm/05_class/02_array_enumerables/README.md

 - Note: We didn't output this time, but I'm sure you could figure out how to do that as well!

-##### FYI: You will likely need to use the Ruby documenation page to complete some of the tests in the spec files :smiling_imp:
+##### Note: You will likely need to use the Ruby documenation page to complete some of the tests in the spec files

 ## Challenges
 ##### [Squaring](https://github.com/Coderdotnew/intro_web_apps_dgm/tree/master/05_class/02_array_enumerables/code/01_squaring_for_days)